 The holiday park has good facilities including a shop and takeaway.
 The nearby village of Rhoose has a pub (The Fontygary Inn) which serves food, and a railway station (Rhoose - Cardiff Airport).
 A public footpath leads south from the station to the coastal path, which can then be followed in a westerly direction to the beach.
 The total distance is just under ¾ mile.

-About a mile east is Rhoose Point, where the cliffs have been breached by quarrying.
-The former quarries are now home to a housing estate and an attempt at a nature reserve, this giving easy access to the shore.
-The shore here is completely rocky and uninteresting.
+At Rhoose Point the limestone cliffs have been breached by quarrying.
+The former quarries are now home to a housing estate and a nature reserve, the latter giving easy access to the shore through the breach in the cliffs.
+The beach here is completely rocky with no sand, and swimming is dangerous due to currents.